LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/ci-grid.markdown

 ### Type
+* Allow to set the type of the field.

 * The type of the field is **Grid** by default.
 It means that the added topics are shown in a table.